 While frostbite can happen quickly, hypothermia generally has a slower onset and can be much more dangerous.
 Hypothermia occurs when the body temperature drops below 95 degrees Fahrenheit (35 degrees Celsius).
 Symptoms of mild hypothermia include shivering, dizziness, hunger, nausea, rapid breathing, increased heart rate, issues talking, and confusion.
 As it worsens, it can result in increased shivering followed by a lack of shivering, lack of coordination, slurred speech, poor decision-making, drowsiness, weak pulse, and slow, shallow breathing.
 Ultimately, hypothermia can result in loss of consciousness and death.

 Having the best cold-weather running gear to keep you warm and dry in the cold is critical.
 It’s also important to make good decisions when running in the cold.
 If you feel a part of your body going numb, you need to take action immediately, whether adding an extra layer, such as the Janji Rover Merino Hoodie, to warm your core or just heading home.
 And while shivering is an amazing biological adaptation for staying warm, it’s a sign that you need to attend to your body’s temperature.
-Running with a warm jacket like the Patagonia Nano-Air Hoody can help prevent a dangerous situation.
+Running with a warm jacket like the Patagonia Nano-Air Hoody can help prevent a dangerous situation, but it’s important to keep from sweating through your insulating layers, as this can create an even worse situation.

 Choosing Waterproof Versus Normal Running Shoes in Cold Weather

-There are two primary schools of thought regarding using waterproof shoes in the winter.
+There are two primary schools of thought regarding waterproof shoes in the winter.
 When you’re running through puddles or mud, they can keep water out and keep your socks and feet dry, which will help keep them warmer.
-Waterproof shoes are also inherently warmer than non-waterproof ones because of the material of the uppers.
-But waterproof shoes are also less breathable than normal shoes, so when your feet sweat or water gets into them from around the ankles, there’s no place for that moisture to go, leading to feet that are damp from sweat
+Waterproof shoes are also inherently warmer than non-waterproof ones because the upper material is thicker, but they are also less breathable than normal shoes, so when your feet sweat or water gets into them from around the ankles, there’s no place for that moisture to go, leading to wet feet that will have a harder time drying.

 Feet get cold when the insulating layer around them, namely your socks, gets wet, and it doesn’t matter if they get wet from the rain or sweat.
-One technique winter athletes use to keep their feet warm is to wear a vapor barrier sock underneath their socks.
-Vapor barrier socks trap sweat next to the foot and keep it from getting the insulating sock wet.
+One technique winter athletes use to keep their feet warm is to wear a vapor barrier underneath their socks.
+Vapor barriers trap sweat next to the foot and keep the moisture from getting the insulating sock wet.
 While this might sound counterintuitive, vapor barriers, which can be as simple as a plastic bag on your feet under your socks, are a great way to maximize the effectiveness of waterproof shoes, keeping your insulating sock dry from the inside and the outside.

 Whether you choose waterproof or regular running shoes for your cold-weather outings, the Salomon Speedcross 6 and the Salomon Speedcross 6 Gore-Tex are great options for winter conditions.